 Halloween just passed and now you’re sitting around with a hangover waiting for the next holiday to hit you with some rest, luckily for you today (yeah I’m writing this on the 1st of November) is one of many Italian Holidays and traditions.
-You’ll most probably have the day off and have time to recuperate from the trauma of last nights Italian celebrations, but hey it’s part of the whole student experience that you’ll never forget when you get back home.
+You’ll most probably have the day off and have time to recuperate from the trauma of last nights Italian celebrations, but hey it’s part of the whole student experience that you’ll never forget when you get back home ( interested in traditional italian festivals?).

 Now I gave you the interpersonal, face-to-face, leveling with your intro and I can go on a rant about how there are so many Italian Holidays and traditions that you’ll have to attend and be a part of, because how can you be in Italy and not have a 5 hour meal to celebrate Labor Day (yeah labor day is BBQ day in Italy) it’s one of many Italian traditions.

-So keep in mind that holidays in the country are almost like events in Italy, you eat, you drink and you have a good time with friends and family (or just friends if you’re here without family, and that doesn’t make it any less enjoyable).
+So keep in mind that holidays and italian religious traditions in the country are almost like events in Italy, you eat, you drink and you have a good time with friends and family (or just friends if you’re here without family, and that doesn’t make it any less enjoyable).

 What are some traditions and holidays celebrated in Italy